-The NatureServe network was established to answer these questions.
-Its objectives are to make conservation-relevant information about biodiversity available to guide conservation, land use planning, and natural resource management.
-In operation for nearly 30 years, the NatureServe network is one of the most successful examples, if not the most successful example, of a distributed network of biodiversity databases.
-The key to creating interoperability among the more than 75 local database nodes that comprise the NatureServe network is use of a rigorous set of biological inventory and data management standards and protocols.
+In operation since the 1970s, the NatureServe network is one of the most successful examples, if not the most successful example, of a distributed network of biodiversity inventories.
+The key to creating interoperability among the more than 80 local programs that comprise the NatureServe network is use of a rigorous set of field and data management standards and protocols.
 These standards and protocols are known collectively as natural heritage methodology, and serve as a common language for all participants in the network.
 The methodology we all follow means our data can be integrated across political boundaries, allowing species and ecosystems to be understood in a rangewide context, rather than only within individual states, provinces, or nations.
 In short, it is this “common language” that allows us to truly function as a cohesive network.